My name is Megan-Claire Chase, and welcome to my blog.

 I was diagnosed with breast cancer (stage II A invasive lobular) on 9/14/15 at the age of 39.
 You can bet I never expected to get this type of cancer.
 I have spent the past three years fighting this cancer battle all while single and working full-time.
 I had 16 rounds of chemo (4 AC and 12 Taxol), six surgeries and 33 radiation treatments.
 By the end of my active treatment, I was using a cane, not able to drive, could barely walk and beautifully bald.
 I was officially declared NED (no evidence of disease) on 10/25/16.
 I refuse to say “cancer free” or “remission” because that just sounds so temporary.

 I am now 43, still NED, single and have my adorable and precious baby (a ginger cat) Nathan (Natey) Edgar by my side as I struggle to navigate this “new life.”
-Thanks to my many cancer treatments and surgeries, I was diagnosed with fibromyalgia in October 2018.
+Thanks to my many cancer treatments and surgeries, I am unable to have children and in medically induced menopause in February 2017.
+I was diagnosed with fibromyalgia in October 2018.
 Chronic pain is difficult to tolerate with no real relief.
 My body feels 543 years old.

 You can also find my blog on Cancer Health Magazine’s website at https://www.cancerhealth.com/blogs